mastering-genkit/mastering-genkit-go/src/chapters/09-mcp.md

 1. **Building MCP clients** that connect to existing MCP servers to access their tools
 2. **Creating MCP servers** that expose your custom tools to MCP-compatible clients

+## Prerequisites

+Before diving into MCP, make sure you have the following prerequisites:

+1. A basic understanding of Genkit Go and how to create AI applications
+2. Familiarity with Go programming language
+3. An MCP server to connect to (we'll use the filesystem MCP server in our example)
+4. OpenAI API key for AI interactions (if using OpenAI plugin)
+5. Node.js installed for MCP inspector tool and MCP filesystem server

 ## Understanding MCP

 ![](../images/chapter-09/mcp-architecture.png)